eflumerf/styleguide/dune-daq-cppguide.md

 *JCF, Mar-25-2020: this section can only be completed once DFWG and CCM hash out how to deal with logging.
 In particular, "Use TRACE for output" should be taken only as a placeholder until this happens*

-Use TRACE for output.
+Use ERS for output.
 Never use alternatives (this includes printf, cout, etc.)

+See the guidelines in the Exceptions section for declaring new ERS Issues.

 Include as much information useful for debugging in warning/error messages.
 E.g., rather than "Data found corrupt", go with "Data found corrupt in data packet ID #8294 with timestamp 0x3527378 (55735160 decimal) in run 34872"

+TRACE may be used for internal code tracing.
+Only levels 4 (TLVL_TRACE) and higher should be used for this purpose.

 Overload `<<` for streaming only for types representing values, and write only the user-visible value, not any implementation details.

 Take care that a given print statement not swamp other the output of other equally-or-even-more-important messages

-Distinguish between print statements meant for users, and for yourself and other developers.
-Use TRACE levels above 0-4 for the former, and 5+ for the latter.

 [Re: TRACE levels.
 Perhaps we should come up with a formal system for what levels for what time of messages?
 E.g., benchmark messages in trace levels 10-14, intermediate variable value messages in levels 15-19, etc.]